 There is no statutory minimum notice requirement for termination.
 The employer is obliged to provide employees with the period of notice specified in their employment agreement.
 Notice for salaried staff is typically four weeks.
-If the agreement is silent on notice, "reasonable notice" must be provided.
+If the agreement is silent on notice, “reasonable notice” must be provided.
 What is reasonable will depend on factors such as seniority, length of service and company practice.
-Many contractual notice clauses will provide the employer with the right to elect to pay the employee in lieu of notice or place the employee on garden leave for all or a portion of the notice period.
+Many contractual notice clauses will provide the employer with the right to elect to pay the employee in lieu of notice, or place the employee on garden leave for all or a portion of the notice period.

-Summary dismissal must be justified in accordance with the test set out in 7.1 Grounds for Termination.
+Dismissal for (serious) cause (also known as summary dismissal) must be justified in accordance with the test set out in 7.1 Grounds for Termination.
 Employees who are summarily dismissed are entitled to be paid up to their last day of work and receive payment for any unused annual holiday.

 There is no statutory requirement to enter into any agreement when an employment relationship is ended by termination.
 Where problems have arisen in an employment relationship, the parties may agree to enter into a Record of Settlement under Section 149 of the Employment Relations Act 2000 to bring the employment to an end and settle the differences between them.

 A Record of Settlement can include any term as agreed by the parties, but such terms must acknowledge that the employee has not forgone any minimum employment entitlements.
 A mediator from the Ministry of Business, Innovation and Employment then signs the Record of Settlement in accordance with the Employment Relations Act 2000.
-Once a mediator has signed the Record of Settlement it can only be challenged in very limited circumstances.
+Once a mediator has signed the Record of Settlement, it can only be challenged in very limited circumstances.

-The parties can enter into a termination agreement outside of the above process but they will likely not be able to enforce that agreement in the employment jurisdiction.
+The parties can enter into a termination agreement outside of the above process, but they will likely not be able to enforce that agreement in the employment jurisdiction.

 Businesses in certain industries, such as the education and healthcare sectors, experience frequent restructuring.
 Employees who provide cleaning, food catering, caretaking, laundry, security and orderly services in those industries are considered to have little bargaining power and so are vulnerable to redundancy.
-The Employment Relations Act 2000 provides statutory protection to these employees by giving them the right to elect to transfer to the new employer in the event of a restructure that results in their work being performed for a new employer.
+The Employment Relations Act 2000 provides statutory protection to these employees by giving them the right to elect to transfer to the new employer in the event of a restructure that results in their work being performed by a new employer.

 Employees on parental leave are protected against dismissal in certain circumstances.
 Their dismissal on the grounds of redundancy will only be justified in limited circumstances.

-There is no specific action of “wrongful dismissal” in New Zealand, see"Unjustified Dismissal" below.
+There is no specific action of “wrongful dismissal” in New Zealand (see “Unjustified Dismissal” below).
 However, if an employee considers they have a grievance against their employer or former employer, they are entitled to pursue a personal grievance under the Employment Relations Act 2000.
 Personal grievances may be brought because of a claim that:

-Employers do not have a statutory duty to resolve the grievance (subject to the statutory duty to deal with employees in good faith), but should note that if the grievance is not resolved the employee may apply to the Employment Relations Authority in the first instance for the resolution of the grievance.
+Employers do not have a statutory duty to resolve the grievance (subject to the statutory duty to deal with employees in good faith), but should note that if the grievance is not resolved, the employee may apply to the Employment Relations Authority in the first instance for the resolution of the grievance.

 Personal grievance claims most frequently arise as unjustified action or unjustified dismissal claims.
 Raising a personal grievance is the only means by which a terminated employee can challenged their dismissal.
 The employee may challenge:

 Employees and applicants for employment are protected from discrimination by the Human Rights Act 1993 and the Employment Relations Act 2000.
-It is unlawful to discriminate any person on the grounds of their:
+It is unlawful to discriminate against any person on the grounds of their:

 There are exceptions to this protection in very specific circumstances.